MarcosPimienta/dsa-learning/README.md

 3. Run and modify the scripts to deepen understanding.

 ## 📖 Learning Roadmap
-✅ Step 1: Master basic data structures (arrays, linked lists, stacks, queues).
-✅ Step 2: Learn tree traversal and recursion.
+-✅ Step 1: Master basic data structures (arrays, linked lists, stacks, queues)./ -✅ Step 2: Learn tree traversal and recursion./
-✅ Step 3: Implement sorting and searching algorithms.
-✅ Step 4: Study advanced topics (graphs, dynamic programming).
-✅ Step 5: Solve coding problems daily (Leetcode, Codeforces).
+-✅ Step 3: Implement sorting and searching algorithms./ -✅ Step 4: Study advanced topics (graphs, dynamic programming)./ -✅ Step 5: Solve coding problems daily (Leetcode, Codeforces)./

 ## 📌 Resources & References
-GeeksforGeeks - DSA
+- GeeksforGeeks - DSA/
-LeetCode
+- LeetCode/
-Cracking the Coding Interview
+- Cracking the Coding Interview/
-Introduction to Algorithms - CLRS
+- Introduction to Algorithms - CLRS/

 ## 📝 Contributing
 This is a personal learning repo, but if you have suggestions or improvements, feel free to open an issue or pull request! 😊